alexkonusa/comp140-gam160-game/README.md

 Later when I have a working prototype and it's challenging, I can start to introduce different type of game modes and obstacles into the levels to make them a lot more entertaining and in general have a more game content.
 For example A cannon shoots balls at the car while the player is driving it on a bridge and the balls can damage the bridge or push the car off the bridge in this case the player will fail and will have to restart the level.

-This game would look great in low poly models or even in assets that are created from 3d objects in unity, because it's a very simple game and manipulating simple objects that are created in unity is simpler than high poly detailed models.
-I will try and use simple color or gradients for the models, color key coding models shouldn't be an issue because I will be using simple materials made in unity.

 **Core Mechanics**

 **Turn left, right and accelerate controls:**